bikramm/CSV-Importer/README.md

 #####Installation Instruction#####

-* Go to https://www.mamp.info/en/ and download
+* Go to https://www.mamp.info/en/ and download.
+MAMP is a software to run local server in MAC/Windows.
 * Once the software is downloaded go to htdocs folder and paste the "CSVImporter" folder
 * Go to localhost:PORT-NUMBER/phpmyadmin; where PORT-NUMBER is the server port
 * Create a new database called "csvreport" and import the file "csvreport.sql"